mrlb05/Nifty4Gemini/README.rst

 A Python Data Reduction Pipeline for the Gemini-North Near-Infrared Integral Field Spectrometer (NIFS).

+Link to the referred paper of the pipeline: https://ui.adsabs.harvard.edu/abs/2019AJ....158..153L/abstract

 Full documentation: `ReadTheDocs <http://nifty4gemini.readthedocs.io/en/latest/>`_.

 This is a new data reduction Python pipeline that uses Astroconda and the Gemini